 Nothing can make or break your website like good editing.
 Every word needs to be read and reread until it makes sense, is grammatically correct, and without error.
 Painting a picture with words and images works wonders, but if you have errors in sentence structure or spelling, your visuals will be overlooked instead of completing the package.

 Make sure to keep things simple.
 It is much more effective to be succinct and leave out technical or industry language.
 Think about it, we rarely use complex vocabulary in everyday conversation, so keep the main copy easy to read and extrapolate only for the most technical information.

-While people don't always give much thought to writing emails when they're starting a blog, if you want to make real money from your blog, it's important to approach email automation and writing emails in much the same way as you would write copy for your website's sales or conversion pages.
+While people don’t always give much thought to writing emails when they’re starting a blog, if you want to make real money from your blog, it’s important to approach email automation and writing emails in much the same way as you would write copy for your website’s sales or conversion pages.
 Talking to your audience in the same tone that you convey on your website will establish consistency in your brand.
-To learn more about writing for email, I recommend reading this article on Email Marketing Automation for more information on why a “newsletter” is not the best way to convert your list into revenue.
+To learn more about email nurturing, download my free checklist!

 Want more advice and expert tips for growing your blog?

 If you enjoyed this article and would like an opportunity to ask questions about your blogging journey and get expert answers, I invite you to join my newly revamped (FREE) private Facebook community which is comprised of bloggers, social media influencers, and online entrepreneurs.
 Networking with other’s in this online space is an important way to stay connected with the latest trends as well as grow personally as a blogger and participate in collaborations with others.
 We would love to have you!